 For festivals in Germany as well, the Goethe-Institut is an important partner or supporter.
 In cooperation with the Filmfest Dresden, for instance, since 2002 it has organized a dialogue forum for young international filmmakers.
 It has awarded its own documentary film prize every year since 2003 - in 2011, the prize will be presented at the DOK Leipzig documentary film festival for the first time.

 Berlinale Talents is an initiative of the Berlin International Film Festival and one of the most important talent developers and networking platforms for emerging filmmakers worldwide.
-Each year, 300 outstanding Talents from the fields of directing, producing, acting, screenwriting, cinematography, editing, production design, film criticism, world sales, distribution, sound design and score composing are invited to Berlinale Talents for an extensive six-day programme with talks, workshops and networking events (project manager: Christine Tröstrum; programme manager: Florian Weghorn).
-The Goethe-Institut strongly supports the work of Berlinale Talents – in particular by inviting emerging film critics and film journalists to attend the ‘Talent Press’ workshop with experienced mentors at Berlinale Talents (organized in cooperation with the Goethe-Institut and FIPRESCI) to cover Berlinale Talents as well as the festival and films.
-The Goethe-Institut also supports Talents International editions in Guadalajara (Mexico), Buenos Aires (Argentinia), Tokyo (Japan), Durban (South Africa) und Beirut (Lebanon).
+Each year, 300 outstanding Talents from different fields in the area of film come to Berlinale Talents for an extensive six-day programme with talks, workshops and networking events.
+The Goethe-Institut strongly supports the work of Berlinale Talents – in particular by inviting emerging film critics and film journalists to attend the ‘Talent Press’ workshop (co-organised with Berlinale Talents and FIPRESCI) with experienced mentors to cover Berlinale Talents as well as the festival and films.

 In cooperation with the German public television stations, the Goethe-Instituts worldwide show outstanding German TV films.
 Cooperation in the field of quality television is the focus in particular in threshold and transition countries.
 In addition, the Goethe-Institut works together with broadcasting companies in Germany and abroad on a number of national and international film and television productions.